Media in Syria

+Media in Syria encompasses the country’s newspapers, television and radio broadcasters, film industry, and online and social-media.
+The Syrian media landscape was defined by extensive state control and censorship under the Assad government.
+Since its fall in December 2024, Syria's media is in a transitional period in which its media institutions and legal environment continue to evolve.

-The mass media in Ba'athist Syria consisted primarily of television, radio, Internet, film and print.
-The national language of Ba'athist Syria was Arabic but some publications and broadcasts were also disseminated in English and French.
+The national language of Syria is Arabic but some publications and broadcasts are also disseminated in English and French.

 While television was the most popular medium in Ba'athist Syria, the Internet became a widely utilized vehicle to disseminate content by 2013.
 In addition to its control of domestic media, the Ba'athist state also sought to control what Syrians saw by restricting coverage from outside sources.
 Publications and broadcasts were monitored by members of the government.
 All mass media outlets were under the supervision of the Ministry of Information.
 Third article of the 2013 Information Ministry guidelines stipulated that the purpose of all media outlets was "to enlighten public opinion" in line with the ideological doctrines "of the Arab Socialist Ba’ath Party and the policy of the state".